Pharmacy Technology

 Semester Hours 3

-This course is a continuation of PHM 102.
-Additional drug groups are introduced, and their uses, side effects, and mechanisms of action are discussed.
-Upon completion, students should be able to place major drugs into correct therapeutic categories and identify indications, side effects, and trade and generic names.
+This course continues PHM 102.
+It introduces additional drug groups and discusses their uses, side effects, and mechanisms of action.
+Upon completion, students should be able to place major drugs into the correct therapeutic categories and identify indications, side effects, and trade and generic names.

 PHM 113: Drugs and Health